Cabinda Angola Travel Guide

 Delicious custard tarts, popular due to Portuguese influence, available in bakeries.

-Sweet and savory, often served as a side or a nibble.
+Sweet and savory, often served as a side or a light bite.

-Limited options exist, often within higher-end hotels that cater to business clientele.
+Not many options exist, often within higher-end hotels that provide for business clientele.
 Offer a mix of international (Portuguese, European) and well-prepared Angolan dishes.

-Different local restaurants provide a comfortable dining an experience involving a focus on Angolan and sometimes Portuguese fare.
+Several local restaurants provide a comfortable dining experience with a focus on Angolan and sometimes Portuguese fare.
 Quality can vary.

 Local Cantinas are small, informal eateries for authentic, inexpensive Angolan meals.
 Street food vendors are around markets plus lively areas.